Professor Patrick Sutton

 PX4115 - General Relativity and Relativistic Astrophysics (2007-13)

-I have also served as the Teaching Quality Officer for PHYSX since 2013.
+I also served as the Teaching Quality Officer for PHYSX from 2013-2019.

 Violent relativistic events such as the collisions of black holes or neutron stars, supernovae, and gamma-ray bursts, can produce powerful bursts of gravitational waves.
 A common feature of these systems is that they are difficult to model, involving complex physics of matter at nuclear densities and nonlinear general relativistic effects.
 Gravitational waves therefore provide a probe of the rich physics of these systems.
 As a member of the LIGO Scientific Collaboration, I am developing strategies to detect gravitational-wave bursts, and creating techniques for locating the sources on the sky, extracting their waveforms from noisy data, and fitting them to simulations and theoretical models.
 In particular, I focus on the detection of gravitational waves associated with gamma-ray bursts and supernovae using data from the LIGO, GEO, and Virgo detectors.